 SUBMIT AN INQUIRY

-We are currently booking workshops for: MAY 2017.
+We are currently booking workshops for: NOVEMBER 2019 AND LATER.
 We generally need at least two months for planning and preparation, but are always happy to talk about what might be possible.

 Answers to FAQS: